Avoid politics on social media…what’s the point?

 Fact 2.
 Your post isn’t going to change their minds.

 Fact 3.
-Unless your only goal is to tick people off, do yourself a favor and just stop!
-Those kinds of posts destroy any professionalism you might’ve been conveying to potential clients.
+Unless your only goal is to tick people off, those kinds of posts destroy any professionalism you might’ve been conveying to potential clients.

 2. I’m not saying ignore the bad.
-Hey, there are bad things out there, but trying to back people into a corner will not bring you to an agreement.
-Even if that agreement is to agree to disagree.
+There are bad things out there, but trying to back people into a corner will not bring you to an agreement, even if that agreement is to agree to disagree.

 3. Me personally?
 I LOVE to poke fun at controversial statuses by taking a different route.
-Just a funny kind of “harsh” that people know is not true. (i.e. My man, Dwight, in the picture)
+Just a funny kind of “harsh” that people know is a joke and nothing more. (i.e. My man, Dwight, in the picture)